f5devcentral/f5-automation-labs/docs/class1/module4/lab4.rst

    ..
 WARNING:: The token timeout is set to 5 min.
 If you get the 401 authorization error, request a new token.

 #.
-Copy below example of an AS3 Declaration into the body of the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ:
+Copy the below example of an AS3 Declaration into the body of the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ:

    POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true